Ah yes, winter in a camper.

-I recently received a question from a reader about what I do in the winter since living in the COMET.
+I recently received a question from a reader about what I do in the winter since living in the a camper and a van.

 First, I want to make one thing super clear: